Co-Author: Rachel Cunliffe

 “Jane,” a member of her company’s sales team, called about the company’s website and how it wasn’t delivering the results the team had been expecting.

-For Jane, however, the web designer had required them to provide all the copy.
-The design team then pasted it into the premade theme boxes without any consideration to usability or readability.
+Backstory: The web designer required the team to provide all the copy, which he then pasted it into the low-cost theme content boxes without any consideration to usability or readability.

 “We want to take our company to the next level,” said Jane, “and we’re not sure this website is going to help us get there.”

 Content – Incomplete messaging that didn’t explain the company’s offerings.